masher92/UKCP18/PrecipitationPDFs/leeds-at-centre/ReadMe.md

 When the data from across all the ensemble members is combined then the resulting line is much smoother at higher values.
 There is a small amount of spread between the ensemble members.

+Notes on bin numbers: More bins seems to generally be better (25 is on low side, even at 37 there is not a big difference between native and regridded observations).
+Could try not plotting the 0 values, so there are not the tails going straight down to the line.
+Looking at tails -- very dependent on single events - are these independent?
+In some cases the bins at the extreme end of the scale migt be running from much lower values (where line goes straight this is normally all one bin - although changes between segments may be subtle). if the curve is deviating from a smooth line then it's not sampling very well.

+To do: Make the x axis consistent between plots, compare to FEH magnitude of events